 Just a sip of this light and vibrant cocktail will transport you to tropical islands and far-off places.
 Blue curacao, rum, and pineapple juice magically combine for the perfect flavor profile even the most novice mixologist can appreciate.

 Regardless if you’re sipping a drink by the pool, your backyard, or at your favorite beach, these blue curacao drinks will sure to add a more relaxing vibe to your cocktail sipping chill session.

 If you’re in the mood for some experimental but easy blue color drinks for that beachy look, you better try this blue curacao cocktail recipe that I will be sharing with you.
 There’s nothing more exciting than seeing those lovely colors in a cocktail glass.

 What is your favorite Friday night cocktail?

 I love trying new things and exploring new liqueurs and flavors after a long week.
-Sadly, I am more prone to order one of these sweet rum filled creations instead of the hundreds of craft beers that we have access to all of the time.
+Sadly, I am more prone to order one of these sweet rum-filled creations instead of the hundreds of craft beers that we have access to all of the time.

-The benefit is when mixed right, one of these Blue Whale cocktails or other fun drinks are hands down delicious.
+The benefit is when mixed right, one of these Blue Whale cocktails or other fun drinks is hands down delicious.
 The downside… when they aren’t mixed well… they are just… let’s be honest, sugary and gross.

-Grab a glass and let’s escape somewhere until Monday.
+Grab a glass, and let’s escape somewhere until Monday.